Basic Support for Cooperative Work: Functions

 The BSCW versions offer more than 500 features to simplify internal collaboration.
 They offer communication tools such as chat, messages or comments with audio- and video conferences, as well as options for scheduling appointments and tasks in the form of calendar entries or task areas.
 Documents on the local computer can be automatically synchronised with BSCW.
 In addition, workspaces for documents and workgroups can be created in which documents can be edited and exchanged by multiple users.

 Company

 OrbiTeam Software was founded in 1998 as a spin-off for the development and distribution of BSCW and continues to provide maintenance, development and professional support for BSCW systems worldwide.
 OrbiTeam's services include support during installation and operation, as well as customisation and extension of BSCW systems.

 BSCW is used by over one million registered users worldwide.
 Customers include large European telecommunications companies, federal and state authorities, research institutes, universities and numerous small and medium-sized companies.

+In 2021, the ITZ-Bund, the IT department of the German Government recorded an increase in the user base in the federal ministries to over 100 thousand in the course of the corona pandemic.

 The company has its headquarter in Bonn, Germany.